wzh1895/ASDM/README.md

 conda create --name asdm
 ```

+## Usage

+### Option 1: Use ASDM directly from this repository

-### Clone this repository to your local computer
+#### Clone this repository to your local computer

-To clone this repository to your local environment, please ensure that ```git``` is installed in your system, then use the following command:
+To clone this repository to your local environment, please ensure that `git` is installed in your system, then use the following command:

 ```
 git clone https://github.com/wzh1895/ASDM.git
 ```

-### Install dependencies
+#### Install dependencies

 ASDM relies on a number of other python libraries as dependencies.
 To install them, use the following commands: